ibm-cloud-docs/solution-tutorials/vpc-vpn.md

 # VPC, VPN and service consumption
 {: #vpc-vpn}

+Possible titles:
+* Create app with private services on VPC and connect to it through VPN
+* End to end private network for your secure app on VPC

-This tutorial walks you through connecting an existing Virtual Private Cloud (VPC) to another computing environment by establishing a secure Virtual Private Network (VPN).
+This tutorial walks you through connecting an existing {{site.data.keyword.vpc_full}} (VPC) to another computing environment by establishing a secure Virtual Private Network (VPN).
 Moreover, it shows how your app running on a virtual server instance (VSI) in a VPC can securely use an IBM Cloud service by connecting to it through a private endpoint.

 It will demontrate three connectivity options:
 * VPC/VPN connected to VPC/VPN
 * VPC/VPN connected to on premises VPN
 * VPC/VPN connected to classic VPN
+(HL: ^^ Do we need all three, does it add anything to the solution?)